tomjoht/learnapidoc/_docs/documenting_nonreference_content/docapis_codesamples_bestpractices.md

 Twilio's tutorials are probably the most impressive and fully detailed tutorials in the examples here.
 Not only do they walk users through a task from beginning to end, they do so in half a dozen languages.
 The specific code examples have been extracted out into the right-column, while the narrative of the tutorial occupies in the middle column.
 All steps in the tutorial aren't shown at once.
 When you reach the end of one step, you click a button to show the next step.
 This might reduce any sense of intimidation users might feel when beginning the tutorial.

 Although the middle column is narrow and the right-column larger, actually this middle column just contains narrative text to annotate and explain the code.
 When you click a button in the tutorial, it brings the code on the right in focus and blurs the other code.
-Their implementation is a technical marvel that I haven't seen anywhere else.
+Their implementation is a technical feat that I haven't seen anywhere else.

 ### Mailchimp